javiersoriano/sentinel-training/Modules/Module-5-Hunting.md

 ![incident2](../Images/incident2.png)

 4. Read the description of the incident.
 As you can see, an IOC related to Solorigate attack has been found.
-In this case, there is a host involved.
+In this case, host **ClientPC** is involved.

 ### Exercise 2: Hunting for more evidence